michaelspatrick/osmetrics/README.md

     cmake -DDOWNLOAD_BOOST=1 -DWITH_BOOST=..

 #### Compiling the Plugins
 First, you will need to put the plugin code in the plugin directory of the source code you downloaded.
 For me, this was "/home/ec2-user/percona-server-5.7.17-13/plugin" and I named the directory "osmetrics".
-This directory contains the following files:

-    includes  Makefile  osmetrics-cpu.c  osmetrics-cpuinfo.c  os-diskscheduler.c  osmetrics-diskstats.c  osmetrics-loadavg.c  osmetrics-memory.c  osmetrics-misc.c  osmetrics-mounts.c  osmetrics-network.c  osmetrics-swaps.c  osmetrics-vmstat.c  README.md
+Of course, you can just do a "git" to retrieve this to your server or download as a zip file and decompress.
+Just make sure it is placed into the "plugin" directory of the source code as noted above.

 Next, you will need to know where your MySQL plugin directory is located.
 You can query that with the following SQL: